United Nations: Cold War (1947–1991)

-Dag Hammarskjöld was a particularly active secretary-general from 1953 until he died in 1961.
+Dag Hammarskjöld was a particularly active secretary-general from 1953 until his death in 1961.

-Though the UN's primary mandate was peacekeeping, the division between the United States and the Soviet Union often paralysed the organization; generally allowing it to intervene only in conflicts distant from the Cold War.
+Though the UN's primary mandate was peacekeeping, the division between the United States and the Soviet Union often paralysed the organization; this generally allowed it to intervene only in conflicts distant from the Cold War.
 Two notable exceptions were a Security Council resolution on 7 July 1950 authorizing a US-led coalition to repel the North Korean invasion of South Korea, passed in the absence of the Soviet Union, and the signing of the Korean Armistice Agreement on 27 July 1953.

 On 29 November 1947, the General Assembly approved Resolution 181, a proposal to partition British Mandatory Palestine into two states, a Jewish state and an Arab state, with Jerusalem placed under international status.
 The Partition plan passed 33–13 with 10 abstentions and one absent.
 The plan was accepted by the Jews and rejected by the Arabs of Palestine and the Arab states leading to civil war.
 Following the declaration of the State of Israel on 15 May 1948, the surrounding Arab armies invaded Palestine, beginning the 1948 Arab–Israeli War.
-Two years later, Ralph Bunche, a UN official, negotiated an armistice to the resulting conflict, with the Security Council deciding that "an armistice shall be established in all sectors of Palestine".
+Two years later, Ralph Bunche, a UN official, negotiated an armistice to the resulting conflict, with the Security Council deciding that "an armistice shall be established in all sectors of Palestine."
 On 7 November 1956, the first UN peacekeeping force was established to end the Suez Crisis; however, the UN was unable to intervene against the Soviet Union's simultaneous invasion of Hungary, following the country's revolution.